-Following the Russian invasion of Ukraine in Feb 2022, Upwardly Global rapidly engaged our network of dozens of employers and local partners around the globe to track trends in employer action -from the U.S. to on-the-ground in Poland.
-We are pleased that many multinational corporations quickly re-hired Ukrainian employees and some even provided wrap-around support for temporary housing, childcare, and launched special job platforms.
-In our Action Guide, readers will learn about the rapid response from companies like Accenture, Amazon/AWS, JPMorgan Chase, LinkedIn, Microsoft, Oliver Wyman, and PepsiCo.
+Following the Russian invasion of Ukraine in February 2022, Upwardly Global rapidly engaged our network of employers and local partners around the globe to track trends in employer action — from the U.S. to on-the-ground in Poland.
+We are pleased that many multinational corporations quickly rehired Ukrainian employees and some even provided wrap-around support for temporary housing and childcare, as well as launched special job platforms.
+In our action guide, readers will learn about the rapid response from companies like Accenture, Amazon/AWS, JPMorgan Chase, LinkedIn, Microsoft, Oliver Wyman, and PepsiCo.

 Upwardly Global recommends that employers offer specific support to these newcomers, following the example of these industry leaders.
-Some of the best ways to integrate these refugees into the U.S. workforce include hiring, training, mentoring and offering women wrap-around services to support their special needs.
+Some of the best ways to incorporate these refugees into the U.S. workforce include hiring, training, mentoring, and offering women wrap-around services to support their special needs.

-Even as we wait for more details, it is critical that the business community prepares to provide this community with access not only to employment – but to skill-aligned employment — that will ensure their social and economic inclusion in the medium- to long-term.
+Even as we wait for more details, it is critical that the business community prepares to provide this population with access not only to employment, but to skill-aligned employment that will ensure their social and economic inclusion in the medium to long term.
 Check out our Guide to learn more.

 Upwardly Global has worked with over 750 Ukrainians to date through our career readiness and skilling program, placing nearly 500 into career-track jobs in tech, engineering, healthcare, finance and accounting, and business operations.
-As of April 2022, there are currently 50 Ukrainian professional candidates enrolled in the UpGlo program and we expect to serve 200 this year alone as the various legal pathways unfold, and refugees begin to arrive and resettle into the country.
+As of April 2022, there are currently 50 Ukrainian professional candidates enrolled in the Upwardly Global program and we expect to serve 200 this year alone as the various legal pathways unfold and refugees begin to arrive and resettle into the country.

-To learn more about how business can aid Ukrainian resettlement and workforce integration or join this growing group, please contact Upwardly Global: Jennie Murray, VP of Programs and Kim Cohen, Director of Employer Engagement.
+To learn more about how businesses can aid Ukrainian resettlement and workforce inclusion or to join this growing group, please contact Upwardly Global: Jennie Murray, Vice President of Programs, and Kim Cohen, Director of Employer Engagement.